Tribes (video game series): Cancelled games

+Tribes: Fast Attack was cancelled in 2002.

 Inevitable Entertainment

 Tribes: Aerial Assault was a PlayStation 2 version of Tribes 2.
 Developed by Inevitable Entertainment and published by Sierra, it offered simplified but significantly swifter gameplay (fewer maps and vehicles, and a subset of the original's voice commands) and network support for up to sixteen players at a time.

 Irrational Games

 Tribes: Vengeance is a prequel to the other games, was released in October 2004.
 In addition to multiplayer support, it featured a full single-player game with a storyline.
 It was developed by Irrational Games using a heavily modified Unreal Engine to bring the game's appearance up to par with other modern first-person shooters.
 This new Tribes largely de-emphasized the focus on massive maps and slower gameplay that was typical of Tribes 2 in favor of the swifter action of the original, battles were faster-paced, and teamwork and vehicles were less necessary.
 Tribes: Vengeance was released with almost no marketing support shortly after the release of Doom 3 and Far Cry and just before the releases of Half-Life 2 and Halo 2.
 Sales were predictably poor.
 After six months, only 47,000 copies of the game had been sold.
 In March 2005, all support for Tribes: Vengeance was dropped, including a planned patch that would have addressed several bugs and added PunkBuster support.